Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Preliminaries

 The rank weight of a vector over $\mathbb{F}_{q^m}$ is defined as the \emph{maximal} number of its coordinates that are linearly independent over the base field $\mathbb{F}_q$.
-Rank metric is the weight of vector difference~\cite{Delsarte78}.
+Rank metric between two vectors over $\mathbb{F}_{q^m}$ is the rank weight of their difference~\cite{Delsarte78}.
 For a column vector $\bm{X} \in \mathbb{F}_{q^m}^n$, we can expand each of its component into a row vector over the base field $\mathbb{F}_q$.
 Such a row expansion leads to an $n\times m$ matrix over $\mathbb{F}_q$.
 In this paper, we slightly abuse the notation so that $\bm{X}$ can represent a vector in $\mathbb{F}_{q^m}^n$ or a matrix in $\mathbb{F}_q^{n\times m}$, although the meaning is usually clear given the context.

-Given a matrix $\bm{X}$, its row space, rank, and reduced row echelon (RRE) form~\cite{Lancaster85} are denoted by $\langle\bm{X}\rangle$, $\rank\bm{X}$, and $\RRE(\bm{X})$, respectively.
+Given a matrix $\bm{X}$, its row space, rank, and reduced row echelon (RRE) form are denoted by $\langle\bm{X}\rangle$, $\rank\bm{X}$, and $\RRE(\bm{X})$, respectively.
 For a subspace $\langle \bm{X}\rangle$, its dimension is denoted by $\dim\langle\bm{X}\rangle$ and $\rank\bm{X}=\dim\langle\bm{X}\rangle$.
 The rank distance of two vectors $\bm{X}$ and $\bm{Y}$ in $\mathbb{F}_{q^m}^n$ is defined as $d_R(\bm{X}, \bm{Y}) \triangleq \rank(\bm{X}-\bm{Y})$.
 The subspace distance~\cite{Kotter08} of their row spaces $\langle\bm{X}\rangle, \langle\bm{Y}\rangle$ is defined as $d_S(\langle\bm{X}\rangle, \langle\bm{Y}\rangle) \triangleq \dim\langle\bm{X}\rangle + \dim\langle\bm{Y}\rangle - 2\dim(\langle\bm{X}\rangle \cap \langle\bm{Y}\rangle)$.